Grocel/GMod_Modules/gm_bass3/README.md

 So far it is available for Windows and Linux.

 ## Todo
 * Add Valve Filesystem support for dedicated servers.
+Its fine on client/singleplayer/listen server, though.
+This is a problems I could not fix yet, please help.
 * Support more tags and make the output format nicer to work with.
-* Maybe EAX Support
+* Maybe add EAX Support
 * Compile for OSX or find someone doing it for me.
+I can not find out how to do it properly.
+I'm not even able to test it as I don't own a Mac or OSX.

+## Requirements:
+* As it uses c++11 features you may need to install a c++11 runtime library on your operation system.
+* For Linux you may need to install ASIO and give the user that is running the server or the client "rwx" access to the sound device/interface.

 ## Lua references